LIBERTY

 that the unidentified tax is beyond a viable

 challenge be sufficient to sustain the flawed indictment?
-Again, the court has responded "...notice of the specific charge,

-and a chance to be heard in a trial of the issues raised by that charge, if
+of the specific charge, and a chance to be heard in a trial of the issues

-desired, are among the constitutional rights of every accused..."
-Cole
+raised by that charge, if desired, are among the constitutional rights of

-v Arkansas, id 201, emphasis added.
-The
+every accused..."
+Cole v Arkansas, id 201, emphasis added.

-the Fifth Amendment requirement of due process.
+to satisfy the Fifth Amendment requirement of due process.
 Lawn v US, 355 US 339, 349.

-Conviction without a criminal charge violates the first principle of due
+Conviction without a criminal charge violates the first principle of

-process.
-Thornhill v Alabama, 310 US
+due process.
+Thornhill v Alabama,

-88, 96.
+310 US 88, 96.

 In addressing a tax issue, the Supreme Court was quite lucid in a

 civil case.
-“It is enough that all
+“It is enough

-irrevocable.”
-Nickey v Mississippi, 292 US 393, 396; Security Trust v
+final and irrevocable.”
+Nickey v Mississippi, 292 US 393, 396; Security

-less moment in this criminal proceeding than in a civil case.
+of no less moment in this criminal proceeding than in a civil case.

 Would